— Anh NGUYEN

 This point this the most interesting, in my opinion.
 The cuisine heritage we inherit from our forefathers is heavily based on animals that are pretty up the food chain – either because we learned to hunt or farm them.

-The less obvious options are food down the food chain – things we didn’t (have to) learn to hunt, gather or cook.
+The less apparent options are food down the food chain – things we didn’t (have to) learn to hunt, gather or cook.
 According to researchers at Arizona State University, “shellfish was one of the last additions to the human diet before domesticated plants and animals were introduced”, and played a vital role in the survival of early man.
 This resonates with the opinion of a researcher at the University of York – “Our data shows that at a time when many other resources on land were scarce, people could rely on their locally available shellfish.“

 If early man learnt to eat further down the food chain when necessity arose, can we also learn this, to halt the increasing biodiversity loss rate?

 ** A note on biodiversity: I mentioned a lot of “biodiversity” in this article, but why should we care?
 How can the survival of some weird spiders and cockroaches affect my life anyway?
 Some of the answers can be found here in this article “What is biodiversity and why does it matter to us?”, which I invite you to take a look.